 This will be a short, easily digestible post with key points, mistakes to make, things to do and not to do, as a worldschooling parent or family.
 If you’re wondering how to get started with worldschooling, read this first and have a think about how worldschooling works and if you could or should do it.

-Worldschooling How To Do It And How Not To Do It
+Worldschooling How To Do It

 We’re not going to talk here about finding the money to travel with your kids, nor about the logistics of long-term travel.
 Those topics can be found in hundreds of other posts on this website.
 This blog post is purely about the education, facilitating your kids’ education through a worldschooling lifestyle.